One Night of Love: Reception

 One Night of Love was selected as one of the ten best pictures of 1934 by Film Dailys annual poll of critics.

 Through October 1936 One Night of Love had theater rentals in the U.S. and Canada of over $733,000 according to Variety magazine surveys of the time.
 The film earned an estimated $2.5 million worldwide.
 Although it did not do well in rural areas and small towns, One Night of Love was the first Columbia film to gain important bookings in the powerful Loews chain of theaters, which was a milestone in Columbia's progress.

 Awards and nominations

-At the Academy Awards, the film won two out of six nominations, including a Technical Award.
+At the Academy Awards, the film won two out of six nominations, as well as a Technical Award.